Website Redesign or Conversion Rate Optimization? That is the Question.

 “When a business says, ‘Let’s redesign the website,’ they do it to improve their online fortunes, to increase customer acquisition and retention.
 Website redesigns are just big, fat, sloppy conversion rate optimization exercises.
 It’s hard to resist a redesign, though.
 When a new CMO comes into the business and offers the team a big budget to redesign, how can they turn it down?
 Nothing will divert the attention of a struggling marketing team more than a Hollywood-style redesign.”

-Conversion rate optimization influences redesign, and redesign influences conversion rate optimization.
-Whether your business leads with one or the other depends on your priorities and what you hope to accomplish from building out your web presence.
+Unlike a simple web design project, it depends on your priorities and what you hope to accomplish from building out your web presence.
 But that doesn’t mean that any business should pour its resources into one and ignore the other.
 If conversion rate optimization takes a back seat to redesign, your methods of converting visitors into engaged users will suffer.
 And if your design isn’t intuitive or eye-catching, users won’t be persuaded to interact.

 Every CRO endeavor is different depending on the unique needs of your business.
 Your CRO strategy might need just a little fine-tuning, or it might need a complete overhaul.
 This means that the first step must be assessing your web analytics and then, crucially, formulating a holistic approach to address shortcomings.
 Don’t get bogged down in the details—maintaining a macro perspective is the key to keeping your CRO (and redesign) on track.